 Still, both songs are a nice treat for longterm fans.

 9) Love Song (c.1979)

-Frank chose one of the band's more
+Frank chose one of the band's more obscure covers, a lovely folky song from

-The Beatles' 'Dear Prudence'.
-Mike really nails the song's idea of love being fragile and hard-earned for, while the
+nails the song's idea of love being fragile and hard-earned for, while the

 band's harmonies are particularly exquisite tonight.
 Why on earth did this

 lovely song never come out on a Searchers record?
 (Was it perhaps intended for

 That's all for now - join us for more Searchers next week!